barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### June 11th thoughts & takeaways:

+* Traffic volumes increased by 26% in May, [but there are obvious reasons why this isn't the best way to measure the recovery.](https://twitter.com/aniccia/status/1270799838540517376).

+* Another way to show this is that May's daily traffic volumes were 63% of pre-lockdown February.

+* It's not completely clear as to why speeds fell two weeks ago.
+There was some rainy weather  Wednesday night.
+Thursday night (5/28) was the beginning of the protests, but I wouldn't expect the protests to have an impact on the speeds at the intersections I look at.

+* Black lives matter

+***

 ### May 31st thoughts & takeaways:

 * The past week has been eventful, to say the least.
 Between severe weather and protests average speeds have fallen sharply.
 Traffic incidents have increased as well.